fhiso/legacy-format/data-model.md

 ### MARS   {#MARS}

-An event of creating an agreement between two people contemplating marriage, at which time they agree to release or modify property rights that would otherwise arise from the marriage.
+Marriage settlement: an event of creating an agreement between two people contemplating marriage, at which time they agree to release or modify property rights that would otherwise arise from the marriage.

 Contexts
 :   .`[FAM]`.`[MARS]`